vlrjarsenev-ux/Seren-app/terms.md

 ## 6. Intellectual Property

-All rights to the App, its design, content, and technology belong to **Wellbeing App**.
+All rights to the App, its design, content, and technology belong to **Seren App**.
 Copying, modifying, or distributing App materials without written consent of the rights holder is prohibited.

 ---